Making New Year’s resolutions is easy. But keeping them throughout the year? Not so much.

 We are more motivated by immediate rewards than by the ones we have to wait to experience.
 In other words, when trying to talk yourself into going to the gym at the end of a long workday, motivate yourself by thinking about the endorphin rush coming your way in just 30 minutes rather than the fact that regular exercise can add a few years to your life.

 Smaller accomplishments are critical to maintaining energy and optimism that can keep you moving toward your long-term goals.
-Losing 30 pounds may seem daunting, but if you break it down into smaller milestones or goals — like walking 10,000 steps per day or losing one pound per week — you will see the light at the end of the tunnel sooner.
+Saving $10,000 may seem daunting, but if you break it down into smaller, more manageable and less intimidating milestones — like saving $300 a month — you will see the light at the end of the tunnel sooner.

 Not only will your resolution be easier to achieve, but also by reaching your smaller goals frequently, you will feel accomplished more often.
 Neuroscience tells us that feeling accomplished after each small success prompts the release of the feel-good chemical dopamine.
 This helps with motivation and inspires us to repeat the action or take a similar step.

 Build habits to sustain you when motivation wanes

 Large goals, like losing weight, are often built on a series of new behaviors, such as adding 2,000 more steps to your day or cutting back on sugary drinks.
 Use the time when you feel the most motivated to frequently engage in new activities so you can strengthen them and turn them into habits.
 That way, when motivation subsides, you won’t need it — the new health behaviors will simply be part of your life.